dhilip89/efldocs/textblock.md

 #### Text Items
 Text items are essentially an extension to Evas Text Props.

-##### Text Props
+###### Text Props
 The text props (=properties?) is the core text structure of Evas.
 It is used throughout all text-related Evas objects.
-Mainly, the text props consists of 1) an array of font glyphs 2) glyph information.
-Glyph information is retrieved by using libraries such as Freetype or Harfbuzz.
+Mainly, the text props consists of:
+    - An array of glyphs
+    - An array of glyph information.

-Glyph information is being populated during the pre-layout stage, and font glyphs at the rendering stage.
+Glyph information is being populated during the pre-layout stage, and the glyphs themselves at the rendering stage.
+The information of each glyph, which is required to handle text properly, is as follows:
+    - Pen position after glyph
+    - x/y bearing
+    - Width
+    - Opentype Information:
+        - Cluster index
+        - x/y offset

 ![text_props_dia](https://eflisrael.github.io/efldocs/textblock/data/diagrams/svg/tb-text-item-struct.svg)

 The Text_Props structure contains information for a whole paragraph.
-A text offset field allows the text items to be split for various reasons.
-One, examplified in the following diagram, is wrapping:
+Also, it can be shared among multiple text items, which had been created as a result of one text item being split, for various resons.
+One example for such a case is text wrapping, and is demonstrated in the following diagram:
 ![text_props_wrapping_dia1](https://eflisrael.github.io/efldocs/textblock/data/diagrams/svg/tb-textprops-wrapping01.svg)
-This is a representation of the relationship of one text item which corresponds to a textblock of one paragraph and one line.
-When there is a need to split that line (e.g. word-wrapping), the layout will change to the following:
+This is a rough example of how a single line of the "Hello World" text is linked to its text props.
+Note that the glyph information does not hold a character or a glyph, but only the information as described in the list above.
+The letters of each corresponding glyph informaion are placed in the diagram for the convenience of the reader.

+If the text happends to get wrapped, due to width restrictions of the textblock's window, then the line will be split.
+In this case, the wrapping is set to be a "word-wrap".
 ![text_props_wrapping_dia2](https://eflisrael.github.io/efldocs/textblock/data/diagrams/svg/tb-textprops-wrapping02.svg)
-Each Text Item has its own Text Props structure, but the latter share the core information such as pointers to glyph arrays.
-The example depicts how both Text_Props of different items correspond to different areas in the glyph array.
+As we can see, the single item has been split to three items.
+Each Text Item has its own Text Props structure, which corresponds to different ranges in the glyph information array.
+For example, the item of the word "World" is placed in the second line, but uses the same allocated space of the glyph information.

 #### Format Items
 Format items are special formats that exist in the text itself.
 Text elememnts such as the paragraph separator, line break, tabs and `<item>` tags create format items.
 Tabs and `<item>` format items can actually take up space in the text.